bmnascimento/iromo/docs/project_brief.md

 ## 7. Architectural Design: Collections Feature

 This document outlines the architectural changes required to implement the "Collections" feature in the Iromo application.

+**Note: The "Collections" feature, as described below, has been implemented in the current version of the codebase.
+The `DataManager` is now a class, and data paths are relative to the active collection.**

 ### 1. File System Structure for Collections